 - The injury led to specific damages.
 Your injuries led to quantifiable harms that have potentially caused hardship in your life.

 Every state is responsible for putting a time limit on how long victims have to file medical malpractice claims against an alleged negligent provider.
 These time limits are called the statute of limitations.
-In Iowa, the statute of limitations for medical malpractice claims is two years from the date that the victim knew or should have reasonably known that an injury occurred due to a medical mistake.
+In Minnesota, the statute of limitations for medical malpractice claims is four years from the date that the victim knew or should have reasonably known that an injury occurred due to a medical mistake.

 There is also an overall time limit called the “statute of repose” that dictates that no medical malpractice claim can be made more than six years after the date that the alleged mistake occurred.
 Even if a person does not discover that they sustained an injury due to medical malpractice until seven years after the incident occurs, that will be too late to file a medical malpractice claim.

-What Kind of Damages Can I Recover?
+What Kind of Damages Can I Recover in a Medical Malpractice Claim?

 If you or somebody you love has been injured due to the negligent or careless actions of a medical provider, there may be various types of compensation available.
 At Trial Lawyers for Justice, our team will investigate your claim and work to secure the following on your behalf: